zac083/Game-Changer-Information/Rules & Information.md

 If the person wins a game, and has the most kills, they will get to pick 2 options.

 The decision will go as follows: The player who wins will pick first, then the person with the most kills will pick next.
-The top killer will be notified about what the winner has chosen and has the power to change it if they so desire.
+The top killer will be notified about what the winner has chosen and has the power to change it if they so desire. **IF THERE IS A TIE FOR TOP FRAG,** whoever got the most kills first will get top frag award.

 **Captains/Auction Rules/Mystery Teams Rules**